OPS-E2E-PPE/VBA-Docs/api/Outlook.NameSpace.AddStoreEx.md

 ## Remarks

 Use the **olStoreUnicode** constant to add a new .pst file that has greater storage capacity for items and folders and supports multilingual Unicode data, to the user's profile.
-The **olStoreANSI** constant allows you to create .pst files that do not provide full support for multilingual Unicode data, but are compatible with earlier versions of Outlook.
+The **olStoreANSI** constant allows you to create .pst files that don't provide full support for multilingual Unicode data, but are compatible with earlier versions of Outlook.
 The **olStoreDefault** constant helps you create a .pst file in the default format that is compatible with the mailbox mode in which Outlook runs on the Microsoft Exchange Server.

 ## Example

-This Microsoft Visual Basic for Applications (VBA) example adds a new Personal Folders (.pst) file that has greater storage capacity for items and folders and supports Unicode to the user?s profile.
+This Microsoft Visual Basic for Applications (VBA) example adds a new Personal Folders (.pst) file that has greater storage capacity for items and folders and supports Unicode to the user's profile.

 ```vb